Responding to the Addictions Crisis

 With 30+ interdisciplinary research projects,

 Indiana University Grand Challenges Responding to the Addictions Crisis

 The Responding to the Addictions Crisis Grand Challenges is IU’s commitment to prevent and reduce substance use disorder in Indiana and beyond.
 Alongside community partners, we aim to combat this crisis with 30+ interdisciplinary research projects, statewide naloxone training and kit distribution, and community partnerships throughout the state.

 - Reduce the incidence of Substance Use Disorder,

-- Decrease the number of opioid overdose fatalities, and
+- Decrease the number of overdose fatalities, and

 - Reduce the number of babies born with Neonatal Abstinence Syndrome.

-Leveraging the strengths of IU's seven campuses, and in partnership with state officials, IU Health, Eskenazi Health and others, this statewide initiative is one of the nation's largest and most comprehensive state-based responses to the addiction crisis and the largest led by a university.
+Leveraging the strengths of IU's seven campuses, and with 160 community partnerships, this statewide initiative is one of the nation's largest and most comprehensive state-based responses to the substance use disorder crisis and the largest led by a university.
 The interdisciplinary team of researchers participating in this multifaceted effort is led by IU School of Nursing Dean Robin Newhouse.

-Governor Holcomb has made tackling the addiction crisis one of his highest priorities and has called on all Hoosiers to collaborate to reduce the drug scourge.
+Gov. Holcomb has made tackling the substance use disorder crisis one of his highest priorities and has called on all Hoosiers to collaborate to reduce the drug scourge.
 This Grand Challenge initiative is IU's response to this charge, affirming the university's mission as a partner to Hoosier communities.